Knitschi/CPFCMake/documentation/APIDocModules.rst

 ENABLE_PACKAGE_DOX_FILE_GENERATION
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If this option is given, the package will generate a standard package documentation :code:`.dox` file.
+If this option is given, the package-component will generate a standard package-component documentation :code:`.dox` file.
-The file contains the brief and long package description as well as some links to other generated html content like test-coverage reports or abi-compatibility reports.
+The file contains the brief and long package-component description as well as some links to other generated html content like test-coverage reports or abi-compatibility reports.
 Setting this argument overrides the value of the global :code:`CPF_ENABLE_PACKAGE_DOX_FILE_GENERATION` variable for this package.